Where to store your data?

 - Cloud storage may not be stored within the EU and may not be subject to our levels of data protection (remember that all personal information must, by law, be stored within the EU).
 There is a risk of who could access the files, as they are no longer within your control.
 Data on commercial cloud services is also not necessarily backed up.

-- Cloud storage in services other than Box might be an option for the above mentioned "public" data classified as "Ordinary" by the University's Information Classifications (pdf).
-Learn more on Lancaster Answers on storing information on the Cloud.
+- Cloud storage in services other than Box might be an option for the above mentioned "public" data classified as "Ordinary" by the University's Information Classifications.
+Learn more on storing information in the Cloud.

 How long do I have access to my research data?